grafana/grafana/docs/sources/features/panels/gauge.md

 ## Field

 * `Title` - When multiple stats are shown this field controls the title in each stat.
-By default this the series name and field name.
+By default this is the series name and field name.
 You can use expressions like `${__series.name}` or `${__field.name}` to use only series name or field name in title or `${__cell_2}` to refer to other fields (2 being field/column with index 2).
 * `Min` - The minimum value, leave blank for auto calculation based on all series & fields.
 Used by Graph to set y-axis min.